Martha Argerich: Personal life

 Argerich is a polyglot and can speak Spanish, French, Italian, German, English, and Portuguese.
 Although her mother tongue is Spanish, she brought her children up speaking French.
-She has lived in Argentina, Belgium, Switzerland, and France, and holds citizenship in Switzerland and Argentina.
+She has lived in Argentina, Belgium, Switzerland, and France, and holds citizenship for Switzerland and Argentina.

 Argerich has never been connected to any political party.
-However, she stated in a 2019 interview that she is strongly against capital punishment, and admires the French politician Robert Badinter, who enacted the abolition of the death penalty in France.
-Her friend pianist Daniel Barenboim stated that when he contacted the Argentinian president Mauricio Macri in 2016, asking him to accept Syrian refugees into the country, it was also on behalf of Argerich.
+However, she stated in a 2019 interview that she is strongly against capital punishment and admires the French politician Robert Badinter, who enacted the abolition of the death penalty in France.
+Her friend, the pianist Daniel Barenboim, stated that when he contacted the Argentine president Mauricio Macri in 2016, asking him to accept Syrian refugees into the country, it was also on behalf of Argerich.
+Argerich advocated for a Russian pianist who was imprisoned after criticizing Vladimir Putin, and paid "tribute to an Israeli pianist being held hostage in Gaza".

 In 1990, Argerich was diagnosed with malignant melanoma.
-After treatment, the cancer went into remission, but it recurred in 1995 and eventually metastasized to her lungs, pancreas, liver, brain, and lymph nodes.
+After treatment, the cancer went into remission, but it recurred in 1995 and metastasized to her lungs, pancreas, liver, brain, and lymph nodes.
 Following an experimental treatment at the John Wayne Cancer Institute in Santa Monica pioneered by oncologist Donald Morton, Argerich's cancer went into remission again.
 In gratitude, Argerich performed a recital at Carnegie Hall benefiting the institute.
 As of 2023, Argerich remains cancer-free.
+In August 2023 she was forced to cancel several concerts in Germany and Switzerland due to an undisclosed illness.

 Media

 In 2002, director Georges Gachot released Martha Argerich: Conversation nocturne (Martha Argerich: Evening Talks), a documentary film about Argerich.
 Stéphanie Argerich Blagojevic, using film she had shot since childhood, directed a 2012 documentary film about her mother, titled Bloody Daughter.

+In September 2025, an interview with Argerich appeared on the YouTube podcast fortissimo, hosted by young Swiss pianists Lucas Chiche and David Chen Argerich - the latter being Argerich's grandson.